pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

     * Restarting `tikv-importer` would destroy all engine files still being written, but `tidb-lightning` did not know about it.
 As of v3.0 the simplest way is to let `tidb-lightning` go on and retry.
 6. [Destroy the failed tables and checkpoints](/troubleshoot-tidb-lightning.md#checkpoint-for--has-invalid-status-error-code)
 7. Start `tidb-lightning` again.

+If you are using Local-backend or TiDB-backend, the operations are the same as those of using Importer-backend when the `tikv-importer` is still running.

 ## How to ensure the integrity of the imported data?